symfony/symfony-docs/quick_tour/the_big_picture.rst

 is to write the code that maps the user's *request* (e.g. ``http://localhost:8000/``) to the *resource* associated with it (the ``Homepage`` HTML page).

-The code to execute is defined in **controllers**  also called **actions** which are methods defined in **controller classes** .
+The code to execute is defined as methods of PHP classes.
+The methods are called **actions** and the classes **controllers**, but in practice most developers use **controllers** to refer to both of them.
 The mapping between user's requests and that code is defined via the **routing** configuration.
 And the contents displayed in the browser are usually rendered using **templates**.

-If you'd browsed ``http://localhost:8000/app/example`` for example, Symfony could executed the controller defined in the ``src/AppBundle/Controller/DefaultController.php`` file and rendered the ``app/Resources/views/default/index.html.twig`` template.
+When you go to ``http://localhost:8000/app/example``, Symfony will execut the controller in ``src/AppBundle/Controller/DefaultController.php`` and rendered the ``app/Resources/views/default/index.html.twig`` template.
 In the following sections you'll learn in detail the inner workings of Symfony controllers, routes and templates.